lord-dubious/crystal/docs/QUICK_START_WEB_SERVER.md

 > - Crystal will automatically use these if available
 > - This prevents accidental commits of sensitive keys to version control

+> **💡 Security Tip**: Instead of storing API keys directly in config files, consider using environment variables:
+> - Set `ANTHROPIC_API_KEY` and `CRYSTAL_WEB_API_KEY` environment variables
+> - Crystal will automatically use these if available
+> - This prevents accidental commits of sensitive keys to version control

 ### Step 2: Start Crystal (1 minute)

 1. Launch Crystal desktop application